 The first Peace silver dollars produced in 1921 were struck in high relief.
 This caused a lack of detail in the center of the coins where the relief is the highest.
 In order to get them to strike up properly, the coins had a be struck with increased pressure.
-This shortened the production die life and increased productions cost.
+This shortened production die life and increased production cost.
 In 1922 the relief was lowered and this yielded better-struck coins and increased die life.
 The coins were continuously struck through 1928 and then again in 1934 and 1935.

 Peace silver dollars are a popular coin to collect amongst intermediate level coin collectors.
 However, beginning coin collectors can start to assemble their collection of lower grade Peace silver dollars.
 The value of Peace silver dollars is definitely influenced by the grade of the coin.

 |Issuing Government||United States of America|

 |Denomination||$1.00 (Silver Dollar.)|

 |Mint Mark Location||On the reverse below "ONE" and above the eagle's tail|

 |Actual Gold Weight ()||0.0000 Troy Ounces (Does not contain any gold)|

 |Actual Platinum Weight ()||0.0000 Troy Ounces (Does not contain any platinum)|